The Freddie Mercury Tribute Concert: Production

 Harvey Goldsmith promoted the concert, which was held on 20 April 1992 at London's Wembley Stadium.
-Queen had previously played their famous Live Aid set at the venue in 1985, and sold out two nights at the stadium for their Magic Tour the following year.
+Queen had previously played their famous Live Aid set at the venue in 1985 and sold out two nights at the stadium for their Magic Tour the following year.

-Rehearsals were held at Nomis Studios in London, Bray Film Studios in Water Oakley, and at Wembley Stadium on the eve of the concert.
+Rehearsals were held at Nomis Studios in London, Bray Film Studios in Water Oakley, and Wembley Stadium on the eve of the concert.
 Queen assigned their songs to the gathered artists, having decided beforehand which singers would sound best on each track.

-Seventy-two thousand tickets were sold for the event.
-A live television broadcast was produced by Jim Beach, directed by David Mallet, and broadcast to 70 countries.
+About 72,000 tickets were sold for the event.
+A live television broadcast was produced by Queen, Jim Beach, Dominic Anciano, and Ray Burdis, directed by David Mallet, and broadcast to 70 countries.
 One billion people were estimated to have watched the concert live on television.
 The event raised £20 million for the Mercury Phoenix Trust, although the donation was presumed to be less after deducting production costs and travel accommodations for the talent.